epicweb-dev/epic-stack/docs/client-hints.md

 render the right thing every time thereafter.

-The built-in template currently only has support for the user's color scheme preference, but you can add more for your application's needs.
+The built-in template currently only has support for the user's color scheme preference and the user's timezone, but you can add more for your application's needs.